Are You Experiencing Burnout?

-It helps you look at the way you feel about your experiences at work, life, and relationships so that you can get a feel for whether you are at risk for burnout.
+It helps to look at the way you feel about your experiences at work, in life, and in relationships so that you can get a feel for whether you are at risk for burnout.

 The good news is that you can recover from burnout and I’d like to show you how.
 Today, you are going to learn the signs and symptoms of burnout, how it progresses and how to recover from it.

 By increasing your awareness of burnout, you can increase your ability to prevent it.
 Burnout does not happen overnight.
 Burnout happens when we miss the warning signs along the way.
 One day we stop functioning like we used to, even if we work harder and try harder to maintain our productivity.

 Check-in with yourself and reflect on where the level of your function is currently.
 On a scale of 1-10, how would you rate yourself?
 1 – extremely poor; 5 – average; and 10 – exceptional.

 Notice how your body feels and how positive or negative your thinking is and what emotions come up for you.
 Simply having awareness around this is the first step in recognizing the warning signs of burnout.

 SIGNS OF BURNOUT